Behavior is

 is Language provides a developmental framework for understanding what

 students are trying to tell you through the “language” of their behavior.
-The course teaches behavioral techniques
+The course teaches behavioral

-solutions to behavioral problems.
+creative, effective solutions to behavioral problems.

 After you have completed your studies